chemprop/chemprop/README.md

 * `spearman` A regression evaluation metric.
 Returns the Spearman rank correlation between the predicted uncertainty and the actual error in predictions.
 Only considers ordering, does not assume a particular probability distribution.
 * `ence` Expected normalized calibration error.
 A regression evaluation metric.
 Bins model prediction according to uncertainty prediction and compares the RMSE in each bin versus the expected error based on the predicted uncertainty variance then scaled by variance. (discussed in https://doi.org/10.1021/acs.jcim.9b00975)
 * `miscalibration_area` A regression evaluation metric.
 Calculates the model's performance of expected probability versus realized probability at different points along the probability distribution.
 Values range (0, 0.5) with perfect calibration at 0. (discussed in https://doi.org/10.1021/acs.jcim.9b00975)
+* `conformal_coverage` Measures the empirical coverage of the conformal methods, that is the proportion of datapoints that fall within the output set or interval.
+Must be used with a conformal calibration method which outputs a set or interval.
+The metric can be used with multiclass, multilabel, or regression conformal methods.

 Different evaluation metrics consider different aspects of uncertainty.
 It is often appropriate to consider multiple metrics.
 For intance, miscalibration error is important for evaluating uncertainty magnitude but does not indicate that the uncertainty function discriminates well between different outputs.
 Similarly, spearman tests ordering but not prediction magnitude.